diy laser cutter engraver

 The Snapmaker 2.0 is one of the most unique and versatile DIY laser cutters we’ve come across.
 This is because it’s a laser cutter, a 3D printer, and a CNC router all at the same time.

-When we tested the Snapmaker 2.0 A350 (the largest version), we were very impressed with both the engraving precision, accuracy and image contrast quality, as well as with the power of the laser cutter.
+I own my own Snapmaker 2.0 A350 and the 10W high-power laser accessory.
+When I tested the Snapmaker CNC, I was very impressed with both the engraving precision, accuracy and image contrast quality, as well as with the power of the laser cutter.

-We also used the 4-axis rotary module add-on, which lets you turn material blocks 360-degrees for engraving on rounded surfaces.
-We engraved our logo and a lion design on this cylinder gift box to test it out:
+I also used the 4-axis rotary module add-on, which lets you turn material blocks 360-degrees for engraving on rounded surfaces.
+I engraved the CNCSourced logo and a lion design on this cylinder gift box, which you can see in the image below:

 Snapmaker 2.0 DIY laser engraver kit